-Fund development professionals feel confident pursuing grants but aren’t quite sure how to maximize contributions through donor-advised funds.
+The rise in DAF giving means that nonprofit organizations must be ready to adopt new techniques to attract these contributions.
+While many fund development professionals feel confident pursuing traditional grants, they aren't quite as sure how to maximize grants from donor-advised funds.
 As grants from donor-advised funds continue to grow, it’s important that nonprofit professionals expand their knowledge and adopt new techniques for attracting these funds.

-Remember, the classic best practices and relationship-building principles still apply to donor-advised funds.
-Let’s take a look at the following effective tips for securing these donations.
+Let's take a look at the effective tips for securing grants from donor-advised funds.

 Tip #1: Recognize your current DAF donors.